truenas/documentation/content/TrueCommand/SystemManagement/NASUsersAndGroups.md

 You can enter or paste the user public SSH key in the **Sshpubkey** field.

-You can also allow them to authenticate with Samba, connect from a Windows machine with their Microsoft account, and use sudo commands.
+You can also allow users to authenticate with Samba, connect from a Windows machine with their Microsoft account, and use sudo commands.

 Check **Locked** to prevent them from logging in or using password-based services.